Introducing GPT-FAI 13B: A Large-scale Language Model Trained with FriendliAI’s PeriFlow

 We are happy to announce that we are releasing GPT-FAI 13B, a large-scale language model trained with FriendliAI’s PeriFlow.
 GPT-FAI 13B is a 13-billion parameter version of GPT-3 trained on publicly available datasets.
 The release allows AI model researchers to perform research on various topics in large-scale language models for non-commercial purposes.

 We trained GPT-FAI 13B with FriendliAI’s PeriFlow, an end-to-end large-scale AI training and serving cloud service.
-Although training large models like GPT-FAI 13B requires lots of GPU power, with a cloud service, one can use the cloud to train to avoid the efforts and costs of building and maintaining server clusters.
+Although training large models like GPT-FAI 13B requires lots of GPU power, with a cloud service, one can use the cloud to train to avoid the effort and costs of building and maintaining server clusters.
 However, such training requires lots of GPUs and training can take anywhere from a few days to a few months.
-Optimizing the execution and swiftly handling faults that occur become more paramount over such long training periods.
+Over long training periods, it becomes ever more paramount to optimize the execution and swiftly handle any faults that occur.
 Luckily, training GPT-FAI 13B was a breeze. :)

-After the trained model is available, one can deploy the model on PeriFlow Serving for inference.
-PeriFlow Serving shows significant improvement over state-of-the-art inference systems such as NVIDIA FasterTransformer, a well-known inference system for Transformer models.
+Once the trained model is available, one can deploy the model using our Friendli Engine for inference serving.
+Friendli Engine shows significant improvement over state-of-the-art inference systems such as NVIDIA FasterTransformer, a well-known inference system for Transformer models.
 We provide a comparison of performance results below.
-With PeriFlow, anyone can create and serve large-scale AI models.
+With Friendli Engine, anyone can create and serve large-scale AI models with ease.

 GPT-FAI 13B performance